 In 1905, when Woodrow Wilson was president of Princeton University, Whitney Darrow, a recent graduate, managed the University’s Alumni Weekly.
 Because of production difficulties, Darrow saw the opportunity for creating an enterprising press that could assume the Weekly’s printing.
 Charles Scribner II of the distinguished New York publishing house Charles Scribner’s Sons, who was a trustee of the University, had been considering the need for a publishing company that would issue scholarly books not feasible for commercial firms.
 Darrow visited him in March 1905, armed with a letter of introduction and a brief proposal.
 Impressed by his visitor’s pluck and the plan for a press established in the service of Princeton University that would gradually assume the role of publisher, Scribner gave him a check for $1,000.
 Darrow raised another $4,000 on the basis of Scribner’s endorsement and bought Zapf Press, a local printing outfit.
 Princeton University Press thus began as a small printer in rented quarters above Marsh’s drugstore on Nassau Street in Princeton, New Jersey.
 Charles Scribner later gave the Press he founded its land, its building (designed by his brother-in-law, the architect Ernest Flagg, and modeled after the Plantin-Moretus Museum in Antwerp, Belgium), and a generous endowment.

 Unlike most university presses owned or financially supported by universities, Princeton University Press has always been privately owned and controlled.
 Initially established as a private corporation, it was reincorporated in 1910 as a nonprofit company.
-Throughout its history, however, the Press has maintained a close relationship with the University: its five-member Editorial Board, which makes controlling decisions about which books will bear the Press’s imprint, is appointed from the faculty of Princeton by the president of the University, and ten of the fifteen members on the Press’s Board of Trustees must have a Princeton University connection.
+Throughout its history, however, the Press has maintained a close relationship with the University: its six-member Editorial Board, which makes controlling decisions about which books will bear the Press’s imprint, is appointed from the faculty of Princeton by the president of the University, and ten of the fifteen members on the Press’s Board of Trustees have a Princeton University connection.

 From 1905 to 1917, when Whitney Darrow was director, the Press developed its printing facilities and began to publish books.
 Its first book, published in 1912, was a new edition of Lectures on Moral Philosophy by John Witherspoon, the eighteenth-century president of Princeton University’s predecessor, the College of New Jersey.
 In 1914, when the Darwinian controversy was still alive, the Press published its first best seller, Heredity and Environment by biologist E. G. Conklin.
 Particularly notable among the early books were those in the Princeton Monographs in Art and Archaeology series, which developed from ties to the University’s distinguished art history department.
 The Press also published Theodore Roosevelt’s National Strength and International Duty (1917), an intensely nationalistic declaration of the virtues of universal military training.